Venezuelan refugee crisis: Crime and insecurity

 Venezuela's crime rate is a major cause of emigration.
 According to sociologist Tomás Páez, Venezuelan parents and grandparents encourage young people to leave the country for their own safety.

 Venezuela deteriorated under Hugo Chávez, with political instability and violence increasing.
-According to Gareth A. Jones and Dennis Rodgers in their book, Youth violence in Latin America: Gangs and Juvenile Justice in Perspective, the change of regime that came with Chávez's presidency caused political conflict, which was "marked by a further increase in the number and rate of violent deaths".
+According to Gareth A. Jones and Dennis Rodgers in their book, Youth Violence in Latin America: Gangs and Juvenile Justice in Perspective, the change of regime that came with Chávez's presidency caused political conflict, which was "marked by a further increase in the number and rate of violent deaths".
 Roberto Briceño-León agrees, writing that the Bolivarian Revolution attempted to "destroy what previously existed, the status quo of society", with instability increasing as a result; he also believes that the government furthered these social issues by attributing violence and crime to poverty and inequality, and boasting about reducing both as the Venezuelan murder rate increased.
 The increase in the murder rate following the Chávez presidency has been attributed by experts to the corruption of Venezuelan authorities, poor gun control, and a poor judicial system.
 The murder rate increased from 25 per 100,000 in 1999 (when Chávez was elected) to 82 per 100,000 in 2014.

 In 2018, there were an estimated 81.4 deaths per 100,000 people, which makes this the highest rate in Latin America.
 Based on WHO standards, this makes violence an epidemic in 88% of the municipalities.
-There are also estimates that claims that Venezuela has the highest rates of kidnapping in the region and claims that kidnappings increased over twenty-fold from the beginning of the Chávez presidency to 2011.
+There are also estimates that claim Venezuela has the highest rates of kidnapping in the region and claims that kidnappings increased over twenty-fold from the beginning of the Chávez presidency to 2011.
 There has also been a rise in extrajudicial executions in which the government force called Special Action Forces (FAES) carried out executions under the guise of security operations.
 More than 7,500 of the 23,000 violent deaths reported in 2018 were caused by resistance to authority.
 Between January and May 2019 there were 2,100 of such deaths reported.

 The murder rate in Venezuela had also decreased significantly between 2017 and 2020.
 In 2018, Venezuela's murder rate–described as the highest in the world–had begun to decrease to 81.4 per 100,000 people according to the Venezuelan Violence Observatory (OVV), with the organization stating that this downward trend was due to the millions of Venezuelans that emigrated from the country at the time.
 The murder rate declined even further to 60.3 in 2019.